Jennifer Schell, CAS®

 When comparing annuity rates, it’s important to conduct your own research and not solely pick an annuity simply for its high rate.

-Annuities can be complex, each with their own benefits and risks that affect their rates.
+Annuities can be complex, each with its own benefits and risks that affect its rates.

 Consider the type of annuity.